danielt17/Cryptopals-challenges/README.md

 Converting <a href="https://en.wikipedia.org/wiki/Hexadecimal">Hex</a> to <a href="https://en.wikipedia.org/wiki/Base64">base64</a>, by first transforming the hex string to a bytes object, afterward transforming it into base64.

-Expected output: solved
+Expected output:

+solved

 ### [Challenge 2](#challenge-2)

 Implementation of fixed <a href="https://en.wikipedia.org/wiki/Exclusive_or">xor</a> between two buffers.

-Expected output: Success
+Expected output:

+Success

 ### [Challenge 3](#challenge-3)

 The solution uses a brute force approach, trying every possible single byte key, choosing the one which results in the highest english score.
 Inorder to calculate the english score we use the <a href="https://www3.nd.edu/~busiforc/handouts/cryptography/letterfrequencies.html">distribution</a>  of letters in the english language.

+Expected output:

+Decyphered text with key: 88 and score: 2.2641049

+b"Cooking MC's like a pound of bacon"

 ### [Challenge 4](#challenge-4)